MaBober/SportoweSwiry/README.md

 * Optimization of operation
 * Refinement of the graphical interface

+Demo account in the application:
+* login: PytDev
+* password: 12345678

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.